freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/data-visualization-with-d3/set-a-domain-and-a-range-on-a-scale.english.md

 ## Description
 <section id='description'>
 By default, scales use the identity relationship - the input value maps to the output value.
 But scales can be much more flexible and interesting.
 Say a data set has values ranging from 50 to 480.
-This is the input information for a scale, and is also known as the domain.
+This is the input information for a scale, also known as the <dfn>domain</dfn>.
 You want to map those points along the <code>x</code> axis on the SVG canvas, between 10 units and 500 units.
-This is the output information, which is also known as the range.
+This is the output information, also known as the <dfn>range</dfn>.
 The <code>domain()</code> and <code>range()</code> methods set these values for the scale.
 Both methods take an array of at least two elements as an argument.
 Here's an example:

 ```js